colinsurprenant/redstorm-benchmark/README.md

 ## Base topology benchmark

-The goal with the base topology benchmark is to get an idea of the JRuby overhead of calling a bolt without any computation, just receiving and emitting tuples.
+The goal with the base topology benchmark is to get an idea of the JRuby overhead of calling bolts without any computation, just receiving and emitting tuples.
+Obviously this does not indicate the kind of performance to expect from a *real* JRuby topology but gives an indication of the base overhead of using the RedStorm/JRuby layer on Storm.
+The overall performance of a *real* topology will be affected by many other factors.

-Both the Java and Ruby base topologies use the same Java emitting spout which spits tuples as fast as possible.
+To make sure both topologies are stressed the same way, both the Java and Ruby topologies use the **same Java emitting spout** which spits tuples as fast as possible.
 Both topologies are built using two bolts without any computation.

 ```sh
 $ bundle exec redstorm cluster lib/redstorm-benchmark/base_java_topology.rb